 SECTION 7.
 SECRETARY.
 The Secretary or designee shall:

-see that all notices of meetings of members or the Board of Directors are duly given in accordance with these Bylaws;
+(B) see that all notices of meetings of members or the Board of Directors are duly given in accordance with these Bylaws;

-in general, perform all duties incidental to the office of Secretary by the President or by the Board of Directors or Executive Committee.
+(F) in general, perform all duties incidental to the office of Secretary by the President or by the Board of Directors or Executive Committee.

 SECTION 8.
 TREASURER.
 The Treasurer or designee shall:

-provide the Secretary a complete roll of the paid dues of the Association;
+(A) provide the Secretary a complete roll of the paid dues of the Association;

-invoice and collect membership dues each fiscal year;
+(B) invoice and collect membership dues each fiscal year;

-invoice and collect annual conference registrations;
+(C) collect annual conference registrations fees;

-have custody of and be responsible for all funds and securities of the Association;
+(D) have custody of and be responsible for all funds and securities of the Association;

 SECTION 9.
-COMMITTEES, PANELS OR REPRESENTATIVES.
-The President has the authority to appoint committees, panels or representatives to meet the needs of the Association which shall be subject to the supervision of the President.
+COMMITTEES, PANELS, OR REPRESENTATIVES.
+The President has the authority to appoint committees, panels, or representatives to meet the needs of the Association which shall be subject to the supervision of the President.

 SECTION 10.
 COMPENSATION.
 None of the Directors or Officers of the Association shall be paid any compensation for their regular services to the Association.
 However, if approved by the Executive Committee prior to the time the meeting is called, the Officers, Directors and members may be compensated for reasonable and necessary out-of-pocket expenses in attending meetings of the Directors or expenses incurred in the official performance of duties for the Association authorized by the Executive Committee.

-The Board of Directors may employ and compensate an Executive Vice President and other staff or secretarial employees and may provide for the compensation of an Officer, Director, member or other person for special services to the Association.
+The Board of Directors may employ and compensate an Executive Vice President and other staff or secretarial employees and may provide for the compensation of an Officer, Director, Member, or other person for special services to the Association.

 SECTION 1.
 AUDITOR.
-Prior to the annual business meeting the Auditor, appointed by the President, will review the Association’s revenue and expenses and will report their findings to the membership at the business meeting.
+Prior to the annual business meeting the Auditor, appointed by the President, will review the Association’s revenue and expenses and will report their findings to the Membership at the business meeting.

 SECTION 3.
 STEERING COMMITTEE.
-The Steering Committee was formed for the purpose of providing overall guidance, to represent the founding members' original concepts and to evaluate whether the Association is meeting the needs of its members, as well as providing a resource to implement AAIA philosophy.
+The Steering Committee was formed for the purpose of providing overall guidance, to represent the founding Members’ original concepts, and to evaluate whether the Association is meeting the needs of its Members, as well as providing a resource to implement AAIA philosophy.
 The Committee will:

-(1) Evaluate current issues facing airport auditors that may require in-depth research to gain a unified opinion and direction.
+(a) Evaluate current issues facing airport auditors that may require in-depth research to gain a unified opinion and direction.

-(3) Establish and develop an interchange of information and experience in the development of audits of airports.
+(c) Establish and develop an interchange of information and experience in the development of audits of airports.

 SECTION 4.
 CONTINUING PROFESSIONAL DEVELOPMENT.
 A person or committee, appointed by the President, shall maintain records to support National Association of State Boards of Accountancy (NASBA) requirements (for CPE credits) and coordinates with the Conference Chairperson and the President to assure compliance.

-CONTRACTS AND FINANCES
+ARTICLE VII – CONTRACTS AND FINANCES

 SECTION 1.
 CONTRACTS.
-The Board of Directors may authorize any officers, agent or agents to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association.
+The Board of Directors may authorize any Officers, agent, or agents to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association.
 Any such authority may be general or confined to specific instances.

 SECTION 3.
 DEPOSITS.
 All funds of the Association, not otherwise employed, shall be deposited, in a timely manner, to the credit of the Association in such banks, trust companies or other depositories as the Board of Directors may select.

 SECTION 4.
 AUDITS.
-An annual audit of the financial affairs of the Association and any such other audits as the Board of Directors may require shall be conducted in accordance with Article V, Section 1 of these Bylaws.
+An annual audit of the financial affairs of the Association and any such other audits as the Board of Directors may require shall be conducted in accordance with Article VI, Section 1 of these Bylaws.

 Members desiring to vote shall use the ballot forwarded by the Secretary and shall indicate thereon their approval or disapproval of the proposed amendment.
-Each member shall have thirty days within which to return the ballot.
+Each Member shall have thirty days within which to return the ballot.
 Upon expiration of the thirty days, the President and Secretary shall canvass the ballot and record the vote.